twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-en-chap24%zh.rst

    * - Translated from the Pali by Friedrich Max Müller) [7]_
      - 355 Pleasures destroy the foolish, if they look not for the other shore; the foolish by his thirst for pleasures destroys himself, as if he were his own enemy.

+   * - Cited from DLMBS [8]_
+     - | **DhP 355**
+       | Possessions hurt the stupid, but not those who are in search for the opposite shore of suffering.
+       | With his thirst for possessions the fool hurts the others as well as himself.
+[DLMBSFn-V355]_

 .. _Dhp356: